Adopt a Storm Drain

 Common pollutants that are carried through the storm drains to our waterways.

 Storm drains are used to collect and transfer excess rain to our waterways; however, stormwater runoff often collects pollutants along the way to entering Seattle storm drains.
-There are several types of storm drains.
-The image above gives examples of common pollutants that are carried through the storm drains to our waterways.
-All runoff that enters the storm drains is not treated, which means all polluted runoff goes straight to our waterways.
+The image above gives examples of common pollutants that are carried through our storm drains to our waterways.
+All runoff that enters the storm drains is not treated, which means all polluted runoff goes straight to our waterways such as the Puget Sound or Lake Washington.

 Most of the drains in Seattle are located next to the curb and have a metal grate to prevent debris from falling in.
 Storm drains are often stenciled with text such as: